 The city appears to be deconcentrating when it comes to race.
 In 2010, the northwestern corner of the City had the largest concentration of Black residents.
 Despite making up only 15.5% of the population many of these tracts had a Black population of 40% or more.
 The majority of the City had a black population of less than 10%.
 In 2017, the distribution pattern of Black residents is similar to 2010 but it is less concentrated than before.
-The Native American population that identified as Asian while tracts in the rest of the City were generally under 2%.
+The Native American population represents 4.5% of the City of Tulsa.
+In 2010, many southeastern tracts had 8% or more of the population that identified as Asian while tracts in the rest of the City were generally under 2%.
 In 2017, Asian residents are distributed more evenly across the City than in 2010 but there are still concentrations in the southeast.
 In 2019 there were many tracts with a Native American population that is higher than average, often more than 8%.
 There appears to be even less racial concentrations of this group in 2017.
 Hispanic/Latin residents in 2010 were heavily concentrated in the northeast part of the City with a few other census blocks with a large population.
 These areas were 40% or more Hispanic/Latin.
 In 2017, it appears that the ethnic concentration is less pronounced than in previous years.
 Fewer tracts have relatively large or small Hispanic populations.